KilianKegel/FatherlessAmerica/README.md

 imagine it slowly shrinking.
 Then imagine it suddenly shattering into pieces.
 Now look around.
 Try to identify the shards.
 Over here is marriage.
 Over there is procreation.
 Over here, manhood.
 Over there, parenthood.
 Here, rights.
 There, responsibilities.
-In this direction, what’s best for me.
+In this direction, what's best for me.
 In that direction, what's best for my child.

 Off to one side, looking nervous, is an emaciated fellow we must now